Incredibly dry soil

 Not enough light

 Just because the leaves of this gorgeous plant are dark and moody, doesn’t mean it likes the darkness.
-Your Alocasia loves a sunny spot.
+Your Alocasia loves a sunny spot with bright indirect light.
 If placed in a space that is too dark, you may notice leaf droop.
+If you aren’t sure you have the right light for your plant, try using a Grow Light.